susanev/uw-stars-cse/142/weeks/week8/lecture-notes.md

     }
  }
  ```

+ * _in place_ refers to solving an arary problem witout creating a new array, you are able to rearrange the array's elements in the original array

 #### Array Mystery Problems
 * Pay attention to the loop bounds, often they will not go until the length of an array